Sawant-Chaitanya/Airbnb-Booking-analysis/README.md

 # Airbnb-Booking-analysis
-analyzing data of 48895 hosts on airbnb in Newyork
+Analyzing data of 48895 hosts on Airbnb in NYC.